-The main risk drivers are the market of €27.708k and life risk of €21.717k given the underlying business of the Company.
+The main risk drivers are the market of €27.265k and life risk of €24.055k given the underlying business of the Company.

-The greater components of market risk are spread risk of 30%, property risk of 23% and equity risk of 22% of the total Market SCR respectively before diversification.
+The greater components of market risk are spread risk of 39%, property risk of 24% and equity risk of 26% of the total Market SCR respectively before diversification.

-The greater component of life risk arises from the lapse shock of 51% of the total Life SCR before diversification.
+The greater component of life risk arises from the lapse risk of 48% and expense risk of 30% of the total Life SCR before diversification.

-SCR has been increased by approximately 14% during the reporting period compared to the previous reporting period.
-This increase is mainly due to an increase in all main SCR components as explained below.
+SCR has been increased by approximately 8% during the reporting period compared to the previous reporting period.
+This increase is mainly due to an increase in Life SCR and Counterparty SCR as explained below.

-The increase in SCR Life by 18% arises from the increase in all components with particular importance of the increase in Lapse risk and Expense risk.
-The increase is mainly due to the combined effect of the increase in per policy expenses of unit-linked business and the overall increase in business.
+The increase in SCR Life by 11% arises from the increase in all components with particular importance of the increase in Lapse risk and Expense risk.
+The increase is mainly due to the combined effect of deterioration of the yields and the overall increase in business.